stanford-scs/scp-spec/draft-mazieres-dinrg-scp-04.md

 ## Summary of phases

 (#tab:phases) summarizes the phases of SCP for each slot.
-The NOMINATION and PREPARE phases begin concurrently.
+The NOMINATE and PREPARE phases begin concurrently.
 However, a node initially does not send `SCPPrepare` messages but only listens for ballot messages in case `accept prepare(b)` reaches blocking threshold for some ballot `b`.
 The COMMIT and EXTERNALIZE phases then run in